 Directed by Dr. Candice J. Nelson, the institute comprehensively covers campaign techniques, strategy, and tactics with emphasis on recent technological developments.

 Participants will have the opportunity to develop their expertise by utilizing the extensive personnel and organizational resources in the Nation's Capital.

 Group seminars and campaign simulations are used to develop and refine a participant’s ability to coordinate a successful political campaign.
 Written work for this course consists of several short exercises plus development of a campaign plan.
 Groups of five to six students work jointly on the development and presentation of a single campaign plan for an actual upcoming race.
 The final day of the Institute is devoted to the presentation of the group-designed campaign plans before a panel of CMI faculty and campaign professionals.

 We are always pleased to have C-Span cover our sessions.
-Click here to watch video from the Winter, 2009-2010 class.
-Click here to watch a C-SPAN video of a session of the Winter, 2008-2009 class.
+Watch video from the Winter, 2009-2010 class.
+You can also watch a C-SPAN video of a session of the Winter, 2008-2009 class.

 AU students should see their academic adviser for information on enrolling in the institutes.
 There are also a limited number of seats available to non-AU students to participate in the institutes.
 Please fill out the non-credit application if interested.